DataIntellectTech/TorQ/docs/dataaccess.md

 1) Pass "-dataaccess /path/to/tableproperties.csv" on the startup line (see Example table properties file below for format)
 2) Run ".dataaccess.init[`:path/to/tableproperties.csv]" to initialise the code in a running process.

 In both cases the filepath should point to `tableproperties.csv` a `.csv` containing information about all the tables you want the API to query.
-The following table describes each of the columns of the table:
+The following table describes each of the columns of tableproperties.csv:

 **Description of fields in tableproperties.csv**